dotdash32/IITC/Tool_Setup/Tool_setup_procedure.md

 	- for pen tools, a little dot is easy

-	- For hotends, paper and a little indent also works well
+	- For hot ends, paper and a little indent also works well

 	- Soft powder is useful, get any sort of indent.
 You can also reform it to restart the process